YN24601/django_project_learning/README.md

         * \_\_init__.py -->>> package init file
 * db.sqlite3 -->>> database file

 No urls.py file is created in the app folder, but it's created in the project folder.
 So we need to mannualy create urls.py files for each app.
-Then link the app urls.py file to the project urls.py file using the include() function from django.urls module.
+Then link the app urls.py file to the project urls.py file using the include() function from django.urls module, to rout views.py files through urls.py files, which is called routing.

-### 4. Add the app to settings.py

-add the following to the INSTALLED_APPS in settings.py:
-> 'app_name'

-### 6. Add bootstrap to templates

-add the following to the templates in settings.py:
-> 'bootstrap4'

-### 7. Add bootstrap to base.html
-    * migrations -->>> database migrations
-        * \_\_init__.py -->>> package init file

-### 3. Add bootstrap to settings.py

-add the following to the INSTALLED_APPS in settings.py:
-> 'bootstrap4'

-### 5. Add bootstrap to urls.py

-add the following to the urlpatterns in urls.py:
-> from django.contrib import admin
-> from django.urls import path
-> from . import views

-> urlpatterns = [
+## Views, Rounting, URL